microsoft/vscode-dev-containers/script-library/docs/common.md

 ### Common entrypoint

-This script also includes a common container entrypoint that can make it easier to to start things automatically when container starts.
-Other script-library scripts are set up to work with it.
-It also will automatically look for existing entrypoints like `/docker-entrypoint.sh` and `/usr/local/bin/dockerr-entrypoint.sh` and wire them in so you do not need to worry about them.
+This script also includes a common container entrypoint that can make it easier to to start things automatically whenever the container starts rather than relying on `devcontainer.json`'s `postStartCommand` property (which cannot be baked into a container image).
+Other script-library scripts are already set up to use it where applicable.

+It also will automatically look for common existing entrypoint locations like `/docker-entrypoint.sh` and `/usr/local/bin/docker-entrypoint.sh` and wire them in so you do not need to worry about them.

 To use it: